-New Delhi, Aug 17: Arguments on the Ayodhya dispute are on in the Supreme Court and the same have been advanced by the counsel for Ram Lalla in the past few days.
+New Delhi, Oct 16: Arguments on the Ayodhya dispute are on in the Supreme Court and the same have been advanced by the counsel for Ram Lalla also.

-C S Vaidyanathan is appearing for Ram Lalla, the deity, who in this case is a juristic person.
+Hearing is expected to be completed today and the verdict could be delivered on or before November 17 2019, the day Chief Justice of India Ranjan Gogoi retires.
+C S Vaidyanathan appeared for Ram Lalla, the deity, who in this case is a juristic person.

 New Delhi, Oct 13: The average assets of the MLAs from Maharashtra and Haryana grew by Rs 8.50 crore and Rs 10.19 crore respectively in the past five years, according to a report by the Association for Democratic Reforms.

 New Delhi, Oct 12: Restrictions are being lifted and the Jammu and Kashmir administration is doing everything to ensure that normalcy is restored.

 There are restrictions on mobiles and internet, but it would be wrong to say that the people are being restricted to move outside.
 When one sees a deserted street, that is not due to the restrictions imposed by the administration.
 It is a self-imposed restriction said a top official to OneIndia.

 Many top Separatists are in jail as the probe into the terror funding case is underway.
 There are however some Separatists who are still in the Valley, but in the aftermath of the abrogation of Article 370 they have been largely silent.
 The question is, have they learnt their lesson and hence have quietened down?

 For the past several years, Jammu and Kashmir has been plagued by the problem of Separatism.
 If one looks at the issue closely, it has been as lethal as terrorism in Jammu and Kashmir.
 Moreover, recent probes by the National Investigation Agency and the Enforcement Directorate have clearly established the role of Separatists in fuelling terror and unrest in the Valley.